PrajwalMReddy/KannadaDisco/course/question_words.md

 # Question Words

 ### Kannada also has a set of question words.
 These are given below.
+In general, any sentence can be turned into a question by changing the last vowel of the sentence to ಆ (ā), unless there is already a question word present in the sentence.

 |  English  | Kannada | Transcription |
 |:---------:|:-------:|:-------------:|